batanoffs/batanoffs/README.md

 I like combining my technical knowledge with design to make beautiful and efficient applications.
 My goal is to build scalable and efficient software while providing engaging and flawless user experiences.

-During my free time, I like to play board games, squash, or basketball.
-Research on trendy topics in the tech industry is always exciting.
+During my free time, I play board games, squash, or basketball.
+Research on trendy topics in the tech industry.
 And last but not least, I do check on my balcony garden quite often during the season.

 <!--START_SECTION:waka-->
 ![Code Time](http://img.shields.io/badge/Code%20Time-1%2C115%20hrs%2044%20mins-blue)